Frugal Christmas Basics!

-Waiting until winter to do your Christmas shopping would seem to be sensible, however it will cost you a lot more.
-The shopkeepers know you have to buy presents so get away with charging more.
-Look around the sales and clearouts of old lines throughout the year for gifts – this also takes much of the hassle out of December!
-If you have very specific items to buy starting your shop early gives you time to compare prices and get the best deal.
-Argos prices are often hard to beat.
-Homemade sweets and cookies can make lovely presents – gift boxes and petit four cases can be found cheaply in supermarkets throughout the year.
+Waiting until winter to do your Frugal Christmas shopping would seem to be sensible.
+However it could cost you a lot more.
+Look around the sales and clear outs of old lines throughout the year for gifts.
+This also takes much of the hassle out of December!
+If you have very specific items to buy, then starting your shop early gives you time to compare prices and get the best deal.

 Salt dough tree decorations are simple and cheap: recipe is 1 cup plain flour, half a cup salt, half cup water, mix, roll, cut with festive cutters.
 Bake for 2 hours at 120C/240F.
 Frankly, unless you are Picasso-esqu in talent, they look more sophisticated unpainted, perhaps just glazed with pva glue.
 But who can beat going mad with paint and glitter at Christmas?
 Do make sure to store these in a dry place else you will have salt dough mush next year!

 Once again if you make it yourself it will cost less.
-Below are some of our favourite homemade holiday dishes.
+Stocking up on staples and festive treats at clearance specialists Low Price Foods and Approved Food can also save you a lot of money at any time of year.
+Below are some of our favourite homemade Frugal Christmas dishes.

 Our founder’s novel, THE MERMAID AND THE BEAR has six whole chapters of medieval Christmas, making it the perfect festive gift!
 Also: romance, witches, and a Scottish castle…